This blog post is written by Diana Weil, Matcha.com's Integrative Nutritionist and Food Relationship Specialist.

 It's understandable why you may want to be a disciplined person.
 Studies show that people with more self-control have higher grades, fewer substance abuse problems, perform better in jobs, and have better financial habits.
 When it comes to having more self-control, beliefs around willpower are essential.
 If you believe that you can rely on willpower and are powerful enough to resist your impulses, that may be the first step.
 Thoughts have power!

-One tactic that can be helpful is to adhere to the old school saying of "out of sight, out of mind."
+One tactic that may be helpful is to adhere to the old school saying of "out of sight, out of mind."

 Another tactic is to create a game plan.
 For example, if you're at a birthday party and watching your weight, you might plan that if someone asks, "do you want a cupcake?" you will ask for a piece of fruit instead.
 You're setting yourself up beforehand, so it requires less self-control to say no in the moment.